Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 - [x] Task 3 - Created a lambda function delete tags to all the resources

 ### TeusDay 12-11-2024
-- [x] Completed with Previous Tasks with REctifing all the errors and replaced S3 with dynamoDB
+- [x] Completed with Previous Tasks with Rectifing all the errors and replaced S3 with dynamoDB
+- [x] Reseraching about API Gateway and the payload request for the next task